Fair warning. Massive post coming your way about using Pinterest to grow your blog traffic.

 This was the game changer for me folks.
 After spending months (yes months) pinning manually for hours every single day (thank goodness for Tailwind) without any real direction it occurred to me that my Pinterest account would never appeal to my target audience.

 As a frugal living blog I’d hope that frugal minded people and those looking to save money or turn their financial situation around would find my content appealing and want to repin it right?
-Well, these people would never find me because I was pinning content that I found interesting and not necessarily content that would appeal to my target audience.
+Well, these people would never find me because I was pinning content that I found interesting and not necessarily content that would appeal to THEM.

-Create 2-3 pretty pinable images for every post
+Create 2-3 pretty pinnable images for every post

 If you do decide to create more than 2 pins for a post you might want to consider hiding them within your post so not to overwhelm your reader.
 Pinterest images although beautiful are often large and bulky within a post which can be visually distracting from the content you’re putting out there.
 If you’re interested in hiding a pin follow these easy steps: